 Let’s begin with the good news — there are lots of data visualization services on the market.
 There are free online services, paid offline services, services for mobile devices, services for desktops, services that allow for collaborative editing of reports, services that support a combination of different data sources — everything the marketing specialist (and the budget) could wish for.
 But which service will be the best to cope with your tasks?

-In our article, we consider the six most popular BigQuery visualization tools.
+In our article, we consider the six most popular BigQuery reporting and visualization tools.

 Before loading data into a visualization service, you need to collect it in Google BigQuery.
-If you still haven’t collected your data, use OWOX BI — try it for free with a 14-day trial.
+If you still haven’t collected your data, use OWOX BI — try it for free with a trial period.